marcosalvalaggio/kiwigrad/README.md

 ### Examples

 * In the [examples](examples/) folder, you can find examples of models trained using the Kiwigrad library.
-* Here is a declaration example of an MLP net using Kiwigrad:
+* A declaration example of an MLP net using Kiwigrad:

 ```python
 from kiwigrad import MLP, Layer